 Definition of Disability

 The DSS office uses the definition of disability as outlined in Section 504 of the Rehabilitation Act, the ADA of 1990, and the ADA Amendments Act of 2008.
 Students should be able to discuss what the nature of the disability is, how the disability limits one or more activities of daily living, and how this impact has been addressed previously.
 If the disability is new or the student has not had disability-related educational services in the past, the student and the DSS Coordinator will review areas of concern and identify potential resources.

-Students who request accommodations through the DSS office should provide documentation that describes their disability and its likely impact on educational experiences.
+Students who request accommodations through the DSS office should be prepared to provide documentation that describes their disability and its likely impact on educational experiences.
 Documentation varies depending on the nature of the disability, but generally includes information about what the disability is, how it was diagnosed, who made the diagnosis and when, and the history of how the disability has impacted the student's educational experience.
-If no disability exists, or no documentation is available, students are encouraged to meet with the DSS Coordinator to discuss what documentation is necessary and options for obtaining it.
+If no disability exists, or no documentation is available, students are encouraged to meet with the DSS Coordinator to discuss options for assessing potential academic barriers, how the barriers relate to the student's disability, and (if applicable), options for obtaining supporting documentation.